UtrechtUniversity/research-engineering/README.md

 - [Dr. Martine de Vos](https://www.uu.nl/medewerkers/MGdeVos)
 - [Parisa Zahedi, PDEng](https://www.uu.nl/medewerkers/PZahedi)

-### How a research engineer can help you

-We offer a broad range of skills and expertise including, but not limited to:
+Our skills and expertise include:
-- Data collection and analysis:
-  - processing sensor data
-  - machine learning (e.g. neural networks)
+  - machine learning;
-  - audio and video analysis
-  - text mining
+  - text mining;
-  - network analysis
+  - web scraping;
-  - geospatial analyses
+  - data analysis;
-- Computing:
+  - high performance computing;
+  - computer modelling and simulations;
+  - Python, R, MATLAB, FORTRAN, Docker, Shiny and much more.

+#### What we do
+We support UU researchers of all domains in various stages of their research; from social sciences to natural sciences, from students to professors, from planning to execution.

+Our core activities are:
+- developing sustainable and robust research software;
+- training researchers in software best practices;
+- building a research software community at Utrecht University.

+We can help you with, for example:
+- defining technical implementation of your research plan or grant proposal;
+- assessing technical feasability of your research method;
+- finding the appropiate digital technology for your research;
+- developing [FAIR](https://fair-software.nl/) research software to anwer your research question;
+- setting up a data processing pipeline;
-  - selection and use of [High Performance and Cloud computing](docs/hpc.md) and facilities
+- selecting and using [High Performance and Cloud computing](docs/hpc.md) facilities;
-  - parallelization and optimization
-- Software development:
-  - Findable, Accessible, Interoperable and Reusable (FAIR) software
-  - python, R, matlab
-  - version control (e.g. git)
-  - unit testing
-  - continuous integration
+- connecting to potential knowledge partners.

-### How we work
+#### How we work
 We provide consultancy and engineering in research projects in various formats:
 - **Consultancy** in your project is always possible.
 Typically, consultancy consists of one or two meetings where we discuss your project and offer technical advice free of charge.
 - We also offer **short-term engineering** support as a free service.
 During a period of a few months, you will have regular meetings with one or two Research Engineers, with the aim of developing a proof-of-concept or exploring a new method for your research.
-- **Long-term support** is possible and can be tailored to your project, when we are included in the project budget.
-We can also help you write the technical aspect of your research proposal, in which our support is included.
+- **Long-term support** is possible and can be tailored to your project, provided that funding is available for our services.
+We can also help you write the technical aspect of your grant proposal, in which our support is included.

+We do not merely produce software on behalf of researchers; we work collaboratively and iteratively, since we depend on the researcher's domain expertise to steer the project.
+Furthermore, a close collaboration enables researchers to build digital skills and thereby empowering them in their work.
+We therefore expect researchers to be committed to regular meetings for the duration of the project.

-Due to our limited capacity, our engineering support in your project cannot be guaranteed.
+Due to our limited capacity, support in your project cannot be guaranteed.
 Our aim is to help researchers throughout Utrecht University and to keep innovating as a team, so we select our projects accordingly.
 We give priority to projects that align with the Utrecht University [mission and vision](https://www.uu.nl/en/organisation/profile/mission-and-strategy) to work towards a better world.

-### Contact
+#### Contact

-If you like consultancy or engineering support in your project, you can contact us via email research.engineering@uu.nl
+You can contact us via email research.engineering@uu.nl, or fill in [this form](https://forms.office.com/r/YBLk153rvK) to request our support directly.